aradburn/musigree/README.md

 - Filtering options for different types of relationships
 - Expandable nodes to reveal more connections
 - Responsive design for desktop and mobile devices
-- Detailed information about entities and their relationships
+- Detailed information about artists, bands and their relationships

 ### Technology Stack